Skip to content

 Final Thoughts: Delivering Robust Cognitive Care, Efficiently

-A neuropsychological exam can aid in determining the causes and consequences of dementia or MCI in a patient, but its limitations mean it is not appropriate for every patient expressing concerns about cognition.
-Long referral wait times may leave older patients with chronic illnesses untreated for over half a year, and the added stress of an 8-hour test may end up affecting the results anyway—leading to more wait times for follow-up tests.
+A neuropsychological exam can aid in determining the causes and consequences of dementia or MCI in a patient, but its limitations mean it’s not appropriate for every patient expressing concerns about cognition.
+Long referral wait times may leave older patients with chronic illnesses untreated for over half a year, and the added stress of an 8-hour test may end up affecting the results anyway, leading to more wait times for follow-up tests.

 Instead of relying solely on neuropsychological testing to gather results, PCPs and neurologists can now overcome some of the limitations in neuropsychological testing with highly sensitive computerized assessments.
-With digital testing, PCPs can gather accurate, objective data on a patient, and use that information to determine whether further neuropsychological testing is necessary.
-By closing the gap, PCPs stand to save their patients time and deliver vital treatment and planning before dementia progresses into its later stages.
+With digital testing, clinicians can gather accurate, objective data on a patient and use that information to determine whether further neuropsychological testing is necessary.
+By closing the gap, PCPs stand to save their patients time and deliver vital treatment and planning before cognitive impairments progress.

 Join thousands of healthcare professionals who receive a monthly update on the latest research and news in brain health.